 Acciona Ferrovial Joint Venture was awarded the contract for the design and construction of the Clarence River bridge on 7 July 2016.
 This river crossing is also known as the Harwood bridge.
 Construction commenced on 15 August 2016.

 Lendlease Engineering was awarded the contract to deliver the one-kilometre-long bridge over the Richmond River at Broadwater on 9 February 2017.
-Investigation work commenced in April 2017.
+Investigation work commenced in April 2017 and permanent works in October 2017.